-3.15 Alternate Proposals
+3.16 Alternate Proposals

 Offerors may submit alternate proposals.
-If more than one proposal is submitted, all must be complete (separate) and comply with the instructions set forth within this document.
+If more than one proposal is submitted, all should be complete (separate) and comply with the instructions set forth within this document.
 Each proposal will be evaluated on its own merits.

-3.16 Questions
+3.17 Questions

-All questions should be submitted by either fax or e-mail to the purchasing officer listed in Section 3.2 no later than the date listed in Section 3.1.
+All questions should be submitted by e-mail to the purchasing officer listed in Section 3.2 no later than the date listed in Section 3.1.

-3.17 Section Titles in the RFP
+3.18 Section Titles in the RFP